 Avoiding IPPI equipment

 The IPPI test is a good way to make sure the RPE and PPE you provide – or have been provided – is fit for purpose.
-Before entering any environment where there’s a risk of harmful particle inhalation, it’s important to check whether the RPE is:
+Before entering any environment where there’s a risk of harmful dust inhalation, it’s important to check whether the RPE is: